UChicagoPhysics/CodingClub/Schedule/index.md

 {:toc}

 ---
+## Next Meeting

+Our next meeting will tentatively happen sometime around the middle of the quarter.

 ## First Meeting (1/16/19)

-Our first meeting will (*tentatively*) be Wednesday, January 16 at 4:00pm in KPTC 2016.
+Our first meeting happened on Wednesday, January 16 at 4:00pm in KPTC 2016.

-Prospective outline:
 - Introductions
-- Introduction and aims of the Coding Club
+- Aims of the Coding Club
-- ...
+- Talked about some project ideas